German yields dip on Fed rate hike doubts, Greek worries

 While demand for these bonds remains supported by the ECB’s pledge to start buying sovereign bonds from March, they have given up around 75 percent of the rally that followed the announcement of that scheme last week.

-Prime Minister Alexis Tsipras’ vow to stick to anti-austerity pledges has led to fears he will scrap Greece’s bailout deal and renegotiate its massive debts despite warnings from its main lenders, the European Union and International Monetary Fund.
+Prime Minister Alexis Tsipras’ vow to stick to anti-austerity pledges has led to fears he will scrap the country’s bailout deal and renegotiate Greece’s massive debts despite warnings from its main lenders, the European Union and International Monetary Fund.

 ECB board member Benoit Coeure, who has already said the bank would not take part in any debt cut for Greece, said on Thursday that it must continue to abide by the rules of the game.